-Gender- or sex-based discrimination and harassment are umbrella terms that reference several types of prohibited behaviors including discrimination, harassment, sexual assault, sexual battery, sexual exploitation, dating and domestic violence, stalking, and retaliation.
+Gender- or sex-based discrimination and harassment are umbrella terms that reference several types of prohibited behaviors including sexual assault, sexual battery, sexual exploitation, intimate partner violence and abuse, stalking, or other forms of sex-based or gender-based harassment or discrimination.
+These prohibited behaviors are defined in the Student Sexual Misconduct Policy.

 All University employees (faculty, staff, administrators, and student employees) are required to report any gender- or sex-based discrimination or harassment (this is inclusive of all alleged incidents of sexual violence) to a Title IX Coordinator.
 The only exceptions to this requirement are those individuals who are designated as privileged and confidential resources.
 Privileged and confidential resources are listed below: